LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/naming-conventions/README.md

 C# has some very straightforward naming conventions.
 These are universally used by C# programmers, and differ in some cases from conventions commonly used in Python or other languages.

 Again, these are conventions.
-Not following them will not prevent your code from running, as long as you are following C#'s naming rules
+Not following them will not prevent your code from running, as long as you are following [C#'s naming rules](https://msdn.microsoft.com/en-us/library/aa664670(v=vs.71).aspx).

 Identifier Type | Convention | Examples
 |---------------|------------|----------|